 The details of remuneration paid to the Managerial Personnel forms part of theCorporate Governance Report.

-(e) Particulars of Employees
+(d) Particulars of Employees and related disclosures

 (a) Statutory Auditors

 B S R & Co.
-LLP Chartered Accountants (Firm Registration No. 101248W/W-100022)were appointed as the Statutory Auditors of the Company to hold office for 3ve years fromthe conclusion of Forty Fourth AGM held in the FY 2016-17 up tothe conclusion of the Forty Ninth AGM to be held in the FY 2021-22.
+LLP Chartered Accountants (Firm Registration No. 101248W/W-100022)were appointed as the Statutory Auditors of the Company to hold office for five years fromthe conclusion of Forty Fourth AGM held with respect to the financial year 2016-17 up tothe conclusion of the Forty Ninth AGM to be held with respect to the financial year2021-22.

 (b) Cost Auditors

 The Company has appointed M/s.
 Kirit Mehta & Co.
-Cost Accountants Mumbai (FirmRegistration No. 000353) as the Cost Auditors of the Company for audit of cost accountingrecords of its activities (Formulation & Bulk Drugs activities) for the financial yearended 31st March 2018.
-The Cost Audit Report to the Central Government for the financialyear ended 31st March 2017 was 3led on 28th August 2017 within the statutory timeline.
+Cost Accountants Mumbai (FirmRegistration No. 000353) as the Cost Auditors of the Company for audit of cost accountingrecords of its activities (Formulation & Bulk Drugs activities) for the financial yearended 31st March 2021.
+The Cost Audit Report to the Central Government for thefinancial year ended 31 st March 2020 was filed on 25th August 2020 withinthe statutory timeline.
 Further the Board of Directors has appointed M/s.
-Kirit Mehta& Co. as the Cost Auditor of the Company for the financial year 2018-19 and has also 3xed theirremuneration.
-The Board has recommended the remuneration approved in its meeting forrati3cation by the shareholders in the ensuing AGM of theCompany.
+Kirit Mehta& Co. as the Cost Auditor of the Company for the financial year 2021-22 and fixedtheir remuneration subject to ratification by the shareholders in the ensuing AGM of theCompany.

 (c) Secretarial Auditor

 The Board pursuant to Section 204 of the Companies Act 2013 read with Rule 9 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 hadappointed M/s.
 M. C. Gupta & Co.
 Company Secretaries as the

 Your Directors appreciate the trust reposed by the medical fraternity and patients inthe Company and look forward to their continued patronage.
-The Directors are also gratefuland pleased to place on record their appreciation for the excellent support guidance andcooperation extended by the Government of India Governments of Gujarat Himachal Pradesh Sikkim Madhya Pradesh and Andhra PradeshCentral and State Government Bodies and Authorities Financial Institutions and Banks.
-TheBoard also expresses its appreciation of the understanding and support extended by theshareholders and the commitment shown bythe employees of the Company.
+The Directors are also gratefuland pleased to place on record their appreciation for the excellent support guidance andcooperation extended by the Government of India and various State Governments specificallythe Governments of Gujarat Himachal Pradesh Sikkim Madhya Pradesh and Andhra PradeshCentral and State Government Bodies and Authorities Financial Institutions and Banks.
+TheBoard also expresses its appreciation of the understanding and support extended by theshareholders and the commitment shown by the employees of the Company.

-| ||For and on behalf of the Board |
+| ||For and on behalf of the Board of Directors |

 |Ahmedabad ||Samir Mehta |

-|30th May 2018 ||Executive Chairman |
+|18th May 2021 ||Executive Chairman |